Using Shell Scripts

 Overview

 Configuring CircleCI often requires writing shell scripts.
-While shell scripting can grant finer control over your build, it is a subtle art that can produce equally subtle errors.
+While shell scripting can give you finer control over your pipelines, it is possible you will come across a few errors.
 You can avoid many of these errors by reviewing the best practices explained below.

 Shell script best practices